aaron-imbrock/caldav-fastmail/README.md

 The magic word is CalDAV.
 It's a boring and stable technology, used everywhere and in unexpected ways, but rarely mentioned.

-Under the hood, Apple's Tasks is also a CalDAV calendar.
-Just like Fastmail.
+Fastmail uses CalDAV and, crazily enough, so is Apple Tasks.
 With a little Python, you can modify a Fastmail calendar to be both.
 You will have a calendar with a to-do list that your iPhone treats just like its own.

-Just as importantly, this works on anything and everything else too, and without fuss so you're not tied to iPhone.
+Just as importantly, this works on anything and everything else too.
+You're not tied to Mac/iPhone.

-You'll see a calendar where you're doing Calendar things, and tasks where you do Tasks things.
+You'll see a calendar where you do Calendar things, and tasks where you do Tasks things.
 FastMail now offers Tasks.

 ##### Prereqs